 Religious people will say it’s no big deal that a wife should have to suffer emotional abuse, gaslighting, lies, betrayal, and smear campaigns.
 God says it’s a matter of life and death.

 5. God says emotional abuse is a heavy burden to bear up under.

 “A stone is heavy, and sand is weighty, but a fool’s provocation is heavier than both.”
 (Proverbs 27:3)

 “A man’s spirit will endure sickness, but a crushed spirit who can bear?”
 (Proverbs 18:14)

-You may get no compassion or understanding from religious people, but your Creator and Savior sees and validates the heaviness of it and how it crushes her soul.
+A wife may get no compassion or understanding from religious people, but her Creator and Savior sees and validates the heaviness of it and how it crushes her soul.

 6. God has hard words for abusers who damage their children in different ways.

 “But whoever causes one of these little ones who believe in me to sin, it would be better for him to have a great millstone fastened around his neck and to be drowned in the depth of the sea.”
 (Matthew 18:6)

 How many emotionally abusive fathers create a chaotic, confusing, hypocritical environment for their children to grow up in, causing those children to want nothing to do with their father’s God?

 7. God says verbal abuse (emotional abuse) is the equivalent of being gutted with a knife.